 As anyone knows who has read my novel on art and creativity, Maud’s House, I am a sucker for art in unusual places or unusual art in expected places.
 The Twin Cities is full of such wonderful surprises.
 Here’s the story of just one.
-I wrote this article in 2009, but I recently revisited the sculpture garden and was delighted to find a few wind chimes still left, wooing us with their musical whisperings.
+I wrote this article in 2009.
+Since then the sculpture garden has been redone and the wind chimes are gone but maybe, if you listen really heard, you might capture their musical whisperings on the wind.

 The lovely thing about taking a blind man to a sculpture garden is that he can touch all the artwork—something frowned upon by most museums and galleries.
 I should know; a security guard almost tackled me once when he thought I was trying to shake the hand of a sculpture in the Rhodin Museum in Philadelphia.
 That was ridiculous, of course; that sculpture had hands the size of hubcaps.

 The troublesome thing about taking a blind man to a sculpture garden is that the art is humongous—and often modern.
 So on this Saturday afternoon, I found myself in the Walker Sculpture Garden trying to make sense of modern art to someone who could not see it and had a heck of a time wrapping his arms around it

 Then we came upon the grove of trees across from Minneapolis’ most famous outdoor installation, a cherry balanced in the bowl of a reclining spoon.
 And suddenly art made sense.
 A wonderfully crazy artist named Pierre Huyghe had the idea to hang 50 wind chimes in the trees and let the wind play music.
 The chimes project was inspired by John Cage’s 1948 score “Dream.”